$15,000 prize an added bonus to mark Myrtleford's 70th Golden Spurs Rodeo on Boxing Day

 PHOTO

-It's full-steam-ahead for Myrtleford Lions Club's Golden Spurs Rodeo, which will celebrate 70 years of bull-riding action and daring displays of horsemanship at the Myrtleford Recreation Reserve this Boxing Day.
+It's full-steam-ahead for Myrtleford Lions Club's Golden Spurs Rodeo, which will celebrate 70 years of bull-riding action and daring displays of horsemanship at the Myrtleford Recreation Reserve on Boxing Day.

-Golden Spurs Rodeo committee president, Ben Browne, said preparations are going well ahead of the big day, with the weekend weather to clear up in time for the afternoon of action.
+Golden Spurs Rodeo committee president, Ben Browne, said preparations are going well ahead of Friday, with perfect weather forecast.

 "It looks like we've got pretty good ticket numbers this year," he said.